AKSHAYK0UL/NexPlay/README.md

 Home

-Once you're in, you'll be greeted with our home tab, where you can stay up-to-date with the most recent movie additions and upcoming releases.
+Once you're in, you'll be greeted with our home tab, where you can stay up-to-date with the most recent addded movies and upcoming releases.

 Movies